mongodb/docs/source/includes/fact-installation-64bit.rst

 This installation guide only supports 64-bit systems.
-See :ref:`3.0-compatibility-platform-support` for details.
+See :ref:`mongodb-supported-platforms` for more information.